How can I contact an advisor?

 Students should consult with a faculty advisor to find out if internship or field placement coursework is available, and about internships that are appropriate for their major.
 Many departments have a listing of internships that students have done in the past in the departmental office.

-The Career Services Center is also a great resource for students looking for internships and/or jobs.
+Career Exploration and Development is also a great resource for students looking for internships and/or jobs.
 They manage internship/job listings, host job/internship fairs, and can offer assistance with resume writing and interviewing skills.

 What can I do with my major after graduation?

 Your faculty advisor (or program coordinator) is a great resource for career and graduate school planning.
-The Career Services Center also offers a lot of great resources for students trying to decide on a major or career.
+Career Exploration and Development also offers a lot of great resources for students trying to decide on a major or career.
 Career Counselors are available to meet with students by appointment and on a walk in basis (during specific days/times).
-Click here for more information about career counseling.
+More information about career counseling.
 Also take a look at the "Student Career Path" tab on FlashLine for assessments and links to many different career related sites.
-Click here for broad information about different career paths depending on your major.
+Broad information about different career paths depending on your major.

 What majors and minors are available?